-Any stable assignment of men to women must maximize the aggregate surplus over all possible assignments (Shapley and Shubik, 1972).7 The dual of this linear programming problem posits the existence of non-negative shadow prices associated with the constraints of the primal that each person can be either single or married to one spouse.
-We denote the shadow price of woman j by u_j and the shadow price of man i by v_i .
-The complementarity slackness conditions require that
+As above, any stable assignment of men to women must maximize the aggregate surplus over all possible assignments, and the dual of this linear programming problem posits the existence of non-negative shadow prices associated with the constraints of the primal that each person can be either single or married to one spouse.
+We denote the shadow price of woman j by $u_i$ and the shadow price of man i by $v_i$ .
+The complementarity slackness conditions require that with equality if i and j are married and inequality otherwise.
+These conditions are equivalent to

-$^{^{6}}$ Because we assume away the credit market, the rate of return from schooling investment depends on consumption decisions and is in utility terms.
+&lt;sup>6Because we assume away the credit market, the rate of return from schooling investment depends on consumption decisions and is in utility terms.